flavioesteves/Algorithms/README.md

 18. Implementing a Stack

 # Module 04 - Arrays
---19.
-Arrays vs Linked List
+19. Arrays vs Linked List
+    * Usability
+    * Time
+    * Space
---20.
-ArrayList
+20. ArrayList
---21.
-ArrayBuffer
+21. ArrayBuffer
---22.
-Data Strctures Q&A
+22. Data Structures Q&A
+    * Lets fins out under the hood what type of data structure is being used with const a = [].
+    * Script array-test.js
+    * In JS it a ArrayList and not an array

 # Module 05 - Recursion
 --23.
 Recursion